ettoreciarcia/personal-website-hugo/content/posts/13-conference-month.md

 ![tshirt](../img/13/tshirt.jpg)

-If you're interested in watching my presentation, you can find it at this link -> [Kubernetes, Kubernauts, and Kubeinvaders - Linux Day Benevento 2023](https://www.youtube.com/watch?t=2142&v=1tHkEfbGjgE&feature=youtu.be)
+If you're interested in watching my presentation, you can find it at this link -> [Kubernetes, Kubernauts, and Kubeinvaders - Linux Day Benevento 2023](https://www.youtube.com/watch?t=655&v=1tHkEfbGjgE&feature=youtu.be)

+[Here](https://www.lilis.it/gear/uploads/2023/10/Ettore-Ciarcia-Kubernetes-Kubernauti-Kubeinvaders.pdf) you can find the slides of my talk, and on my [GitHub profile](https://github.com/ettoreciarcia/talks/tree/main/linux-day-28-10-2023) you can find the code used for the demo.

+Until the next article, fellow Kubernaut!

 As always, any feedback is much appreciated!